District of Columbia Commission on the Arts and Humanities (CAH)

 Exhibition Requirements and Parameters:

--Participant curators and artists will be required to demonstrate proof of insurance of at least $2 million in liability coverage and/or exhibition insurance riders, to cover any potential personal injury or loss/damage of the artwork during the installation and exhibition period.
-CAH cannot be held responsible for any damage, theft or photography of work by gallery visitors.
-Visitor photography, outside of the opening reception, will be strictly prohibited and enforced to the extent possible by building security.
+-Curators must provide proof of insurance of at least $2 million in general liability coverage and/or exhibition insurance riders, to cover any potential personal injury or loss/damage of the artwork during the installation, exhibition, and deinstallation periods.
+CAH is not responsible for any damage, theft or photography of work by gallery visitors.
+Visitor photography outside of the opening reception is strictly prohibited and will be enforced to the extent possible by building security.

--Curator(s) will be solely responsible for planning, promoting and hosting an opening reception and other exhibit-related programs, such as artist talks or closing reception, if desired.
+-Curators are solely responsible for planning, promoting and hosting an opening reception and other exhibit-related programs, such as artist talks or closing reception, if desired.
 Those plans must be clearly outlined in the proposal, and if application is selected, those plans are subject to final approval by CAH.
 Only for receptions or exhibit-related programs will CAH consider a modification or extension of the building hours.
-Proposals may indicate preferred time for reception(s) or exhibit-related programs by the applicant.
-Upon final approval, CAH will help to facilitate obtaining the requisite permissions from building management regarding guest capacity, adherence to housekeeping procedures, and security clearance(s).
+Proposals may indicate preferred time for reception(s) or exhibit-related programs.
+CAH will provide building policies and procedures.

 -Content, photographs, permissions and writing of accompanying exhibition catalogue must be submitted for CAH review prior to distribution.

--Curator must coordinate with CAH staff regarding all public relations, promotions and any media interviews in advance and throughout the exhibition.
+-Curators are responsible for implementing communication strategies for the exhibit.
+Curators must coordinate with CAH staff regarding all public relations, promotions and any media interviews in advance and throughout the exhibition.
+CAH must review all promotional materials prior to any public distribution.

 -Food and beverages (inclusive of receptions and programs);